Menachem ben Peretz of Hebron: Content

-The depiction of the journey begins in Hebron, where the author visited the tombs of ancestors; he then continued to the tomb of the prophet Jonah, in Halhul, and from there he proceeded to Rachel's Tomb in Bethlehem.
-From there he turns to Jerusalem, where he stayed and prayed in the presence of a large Jewish community.
-In Mount Zion he saw the Tombs of the Kings and was also able to see the location of the Holy Temple and the fact that the Western Wall "Still exists".
-From the Mount of Olives he looked out on the altar built by Ezra, and in the Valley of Josaphat he saw the Tomb of Zechariah "Who was a priest and a prophet" and the Tomb of Absalom.
-From that point on the journey becomes confused, and the names of the sites listed in it are not arranged in any logical order.
+The depiction of the journey begins in Hebron, where the author visited the tombs of ancestors; he then continued to the tomb of the prophet Jonah in Halhul, and from there, he proceeded to Rachel's Tomb in Bethlehem.
+He then went to Jerusalem, where he stayed and prayed in the presence of a large Jewish community.
+In Mount Zion, he saw the tombs of the family of Helena of Adiabene and was also able to see the location of the Temple in Jerusalem and the fact that the Western Wall still existed.
+From the Mount of Olives he looked out on the altar built by Ezra, and in the Valley of Josaphat he saw the Tomb of Zechariah "who was a priest and a prophet" and the Tomb of Absalom.
+From that point on, the journey becomes confusing, and the names of the sites listed are not arranged logically.
 In addition, various sites are not in the place known today.
 For example, he locates the tomb of Simeon bar Yochai at Kfar Hananya, and the tomb of Dinah, where the rest of the pilgrims place at Mount Arbel, he places near Nablus.